 Nominated for sixteen awards, the miniseries highlighted the lives of the young boys who were wrongly prosecuted in the 1989 rape and assault of a Central Park jogger.

-When Sports Illustrated dropped their Annual Swimsuit Edition earlier this year, it was a game-changing moment.
-Highlighting Black Somali-American model, Halima Aden, this was the first time a Muslim woman wore a hijab and burkini in the magazine.
+When Sports Illustrated dropped their Annual Swimsuit Edition earlier last year, it was a game-changing moment.
+In the magazine, Black Somali-American model Halima Aden broke barriers as the first Muslim woman to wear a hijab and burkini in the publication.

-It was an iconic moment when makeup brand owners, Desiree Rogers and Cheryl Mayberry McKissack purchased Fashion Fair Cosmetics, a legendary cosmetics brand founded in 1973, from the Johnson Publishing Company.
-Major!
+It was an iconic moment when makeup brand owners, Desiree Rogers and Cheryl Mayberry McKissack contacted the Johnson Publishing Company and successfully purchased the legendary cosmetics brand, Fashion Fair Cosmetics, which was founded in 1973.

 This came a few months after the lovely ladies purchased the popular makeup brand BLK/OPL (formerly Black Opal), known for making makeup for women of color since 1994.

 Megan Thee Stallion set the internet ablaze by kickstarting an entire movement with her Hot Girl mentality.
-Throughout the summer, you couldn’t scroll through your timeline without seeing the hashtag #HotGirlSummer, along with a photo of someone living their best life.
+Throughout the summer of 2019, you couldn’t scroll through your timeline without seeing the hashtag #HotGirlSummer.

 In case you needed an explanation of what a “Hot Girl” is, the 5 '10 beauty explained on Twitter: “Being a Hot Girl is about being unapologetically YOU, having fun, being confident, living YOUR truth, being the life of the party, etc.”

-Jordyn Woods had the biggest glo’ up of the year!
-After her infamous departure from the KarJenner clan and an eye-opening interview on Jada Pinkett-Smith’s Red Table Talk, the 22-year-old model kickstarted her career in successful collaborations.
+Jordyn Woods had the biggest glo’ up!
+After her infamous departure from the KarJenner clan and an eye-opening interview on Jada Pinkett-Smith’s Red Table Talk, the model kickstarted her career in successful collaborations.

 From deals with brands like BooHoo to lanching her 2nd SecndNture collection, it’s no question Jordy proved she doesn’t need anyone’s handouts.

-It was quite a busy year for the Duchess of Sussex Meghan Markle.
-From giving birth to her first child with husband, Prince Harry, to doing huge amounts of charity work, our favorite royal family member was one to watch!
+The Duchess of Sussex Meghan Markle continues to add sparkle to the world.
+From giving birth to her first child with husband, Prince Harry, to dedicated huge amounts of time to charity work, our favorite royal is one to watch!

 Known for her curly tresses, it didn’t come as a surprise when Tracee Ellis Ross revealed the exciting news that she created a hair care line catering to girls with 3B-4C hair, called PATTERN.

-What did have us clutching our pearls is the way the 45-year-old Black-ish star announced it—flaunting her fabulous curls in the nude!
+What has us clutching our pearls is the way the Black-ish star announced it—flaunting her fabulous curls in the nude!
 An entire mood.

 Tisha Campbell and Tichina Arnold did not disappoint as the hosts of the 2019 Soul Train Awards.
 From vogue dancing in sexy skin-tight catsuits to leaving us laughing with their tongue-in-cheek comedy, the fabulous duo were hosts to remember.
 Dopeness!

 It’s without question, Reynell “Supa Cent” Steward is a social media genius.
-You may remember last year during Cyber Monday, the 31-year-old entrepreneur made her-story when her beauty brand, The Crayon Case, sold a whopping $1 million of products in 90 minutes.
+You may remember in 2018 during Cyber Monday, the 31-year-old entrepreneur made her-story when her beauty brand, The Crayon Case, sold a whopping $1 million of products in 90 minutes.

-Well, that’s nothing compared to this year when Supa beat her record by making $1.37 million in just one hour.
+Well, that’s nothing compared to 2019 when Supa beat her record by making $1.37 million in just one hour.
 Slay, sis!

 For the first time in history, Black women secured all crowns in the mainstream pageant world—Miss America 2019 Nia Franklin, Miss USA 2019 Cheslie Kryst, Miss Teen USA 2019 Kaliegh Garris, Miss Universe 2019 Zozibini Tunzi, and Miss World 2019 Toni-Ann Singh!